 One interesting study showed that the medication Metformin can reduce the amount of comedones.
 This is likely due to Metformin's effects on the types of lipids found in sebum.

-But there are much easier ways to get rid of comedones.
-The best way is to use the right skin care products for your Baumann Skin Type!
+To prevent and to get rid of comedones use the right skin care products for your Baumann Skin Type!

 - Lavker, R. M., Leyden, J. J., & McGinley, K. J. (1981).
 The relationship between bacteria and the abnormal follicular keratinization in acne vulgaris.
 Journal of Investigative Dermatology, 77(3), 325-330.